echoprotocol/echowiki/api-reference/echo-node-api/database-api.md

 Subscribe to contract's logs.

-If you want to always receive alerts, then you can specify a very large number as the end of the range of the blocks you listen to, for example, `999999999`.

 When calling this method, it will return all already existing events in the specified range as well as the `get_contract_logs` method.

 #### Parameters